Overview

 -

-- If eligible, you can add the address of your office where you will meet with clients in person.
+- If eligible, you can opt into seeing clients in-person and add the address of your office location.

-Though not guaranteed, client populations and clinical specializations directly inform the matching process and can result in a high volume of clients from any particular population or condition.
+Client preferences and clinical expertise directly inform the matching process and can result in a high volume of clients from any particular population or condition.

-For example: If you tell Rula that you’re willing to treat minors, that you specialize in trauma, and have capacity for 5 new clients, it is possible that 4 or all 5 of those new clients will be minors dealing with trauma.
+- Example: If you tell Rula that you’re willing to treat minors, specialize in trauma, and have capacity for 5 new clients, it's possible that 4–5 of those new clients will be minors dealing with trauma.

 Definitions